 Photo: Analise Benevides

 So break out the sketchbook and canvas, but don’t forget there are lots of ways to have fun.
 Grab a six-pack and race friends on big wheels you can hardly pedal.
-Re-create scenes from your all-time favorite tv shows with photos and videos.
+Re-create scenes from your all-time favorite tv shows.
 And for extra credit, pick an age from your past and spend half a day doing exactly what you would have wanted to do at that age.
 When I did this for the six-year-old me, it meant pinball and going to the beach to draw in the sand.
 But it was incredibly freeing and honored a past version of myself that still lives within me.